XiangmingKA/academic-kickstart4/content/project/Efficient Volumetric Fog in URP/index.md

 +++

 # Overview
-This render feature simulate the in-scattering and out-scattering phenomenon when media participates in light transport.
+This render feature simulates the in-scattering and out-scattering phenomenon when media participates in light transport.
 <video src="./demo1.mp4" controls="controls" width="640" height="320" autoplay="autoplay">
 Your browser does not support the video tag.
 </video>